igorv6/A-cleaning-of-laptops/README.md

 SELECT Distinct Company FROM laptopdata_uncleaned;
 SELECT Distinct TypeName FROM laptopdata_uncleaned;
  ```
- I notice that into TypeName column Notebook is repeated two times, I'm goin to fix it with the trim function
+ I notice that into TypeName column Notebook is repeated two times, I go to fix it with the trim function
    ```sql
 UPDATE laptopdata_uncleaned
 SET TypeName = TRIM(TypeName);